embeddeddreams/talls-team-177c1/src/pages/index.md

 title: Home
 sections:
   - type: hero_section
-    title: Hire all team, not only freelancers
+    title: 'Hire all team, not only freelancers'
     content: >-
       Our developer team have a wide range of technology stack about web and mobile development.
     actions:
       - label: Try Free
         url: /pricing